PhilipYip1988/python-tutorials/012_math/readme.md

 ![img_072](./images/img_072.png)

 The docstrings are a bit confusing for these functions; ```n``` is a large number of items that can be placed into ```k``` containers.
 This is better visualised pictorially with an example.
-If there are three circles, a purple, green and red circle i.e. ```n=3``` and 2 containers for circles i.e. ```k=2```.
+If there are three coloured circle items, a purple, green and red circle i.e. ```n=3``` and 2 circular containers on a table i.e. ```k=2```.
 Then the following combinations are possible:

 ![img_069](./images/img_069.png)

-Each combination can be thought of as a subset of the items from ```k``` and the order doesn't matter.
+Each combination can be thought of as a set that is a subset of the items from ```k``` and like in the case of a set, the order doesn't matter.
 In a permutation, however the order does matter and in this example because there are 2 containers, there are 2 permutations for each color combination:

 ![img_070](./images/img_070.png)